Royals face White Sox as both seek some consistency

-The Kansas City Royals and the Chicago White Sox each split half their games in the first week of the season, and after a rare Friday day off, they face each other Saturday afternoon in Chicago for the second game of a three-game series.
+The Kansas City Royals and Chicago White Sox each split half their games in the first week of the season, and after a rare Friday day off, they got an unexpected day off on Saturday when bad weather postponed the second game of a three-game series.

 It’s still too early to calculate a pattern, but Royals manager Mike Matheny would like to see a solid start from Minor, who takes the mound for the second time this season.